wp-plugins/like-and-read/readme.txt

 == Description ==

+Note: This plugin has some bugs.
+I am working to fix it asap. - Sangay

 Show only excerpts of post/page contents.
 Users have to click Facebook like button to read full post or page.

+You can hide entire pages or posts or just sections of pages or posts.
+Visitors can read first few words (number of characters initially visible can be set) but force them to  click Like button to keep reading.

 == Changelog ==